solarpunk-tools/the-solarpunk-wiki/content/about.md

 +++
 title = "About"
-description = "Info on this wiki and the Solarpunk movement" slug = "about"
+description = "Info on this wiki" slug = "about"
 +++